wp-plugins/add-to-feedly/readme.txt

 == Changelog ==
+= 1.1.1 =
+*Fixed some errors related with problems rendering feeds.

 = 1.1 =
 *Fixed some errors, added translations and a new feature: floating "add to Feedly" button.